jancarloviray/go-angular-proj/README.md

 Project using AngularJS + Go + RESTful API + ???

 This will be a task management application.

 I will be doing simple step by step commits so you can easily see the evolution of the product.

 ## road map

-- base go entry point API
+- base Go entry point and server
 - GET, POST, PUT, DELETE
 - database integration (mongodb / mysql / embedded)
 - simple authentication & security
 - host it in Digital Ocean
+- should be "curl-able" for now
+- prototype design
+- UI in AngularJS + Bootstrap
+- responsive with touch-capability
+- ...anything goes from here!
-- profit
+- profit ???

 ## contribution